 They have also been zealous advocates for Christian higher education.
 Up until his appointment to International Headquarters, UK, William served as a Trustee for Greenville College and a member of the President’s Advisory Board at Houghton College.
 The Houghton College Alumni Association named Commissioners William and Marilyn Francis as Alumni of the Year for 1996.
 Commissioner William Francis served as Chancellor of Booth University College in Winnipeg, Manitoba (207-2011).
 In 2012 he accepted an invitation to serve as a member of the Board of Governors for Trinity Western University in Langley, British Columbia.

-William and Marilyn have two adult children, Captain William Marshall and Susan Marjorie, and ten grandchildren.
+William and Marilyn have two adult children, Major William Marshall and Susan Marjorie, and ten grandchildren.